 That’s where hi-def liposuction comes into the picture.

-High-def also makes the muscles a bit thicker than the surrounding tissue, so there is more contour and definition.
+High-def also makes the muscles a bit thicker than the surrounding tissue, so there is more contour and muscle definition.
 The result with the abdominal muscles can be that elusive six-pack that so many people want.

-This procedure is getting more popular because patients work out a lot and post their results on social media.
+This surgical procedure is getting more popular because patients work out a lot and post their results on social media.
 It used to be enough to have a flat stomach; now, people want to see more definition and muscle tone.

 The best candidate for hi-def lipo is usually a fit person within 10 pounds of their ideal weight.
 Also, your skin must be still relatively elastic so it will shrink and form to your new contours after surgery.